dingzuosheng/BotP/README.md

 # BotP

-This is about the game Balance of the Planet
+This is about the game Balance of the Planet, reference to the original game: https://archive.org/details/msdos_Balance_of_the_Planet_1990

 # Develop Tool Introduction Official Website